-Myths about career planning and what careers "should look like" can cause confusion, stress, and lead to unhealthy comparisons to other people.
+Myths about career planning can cause confusion and unhealthy comparisons to other people.
 We debunk some of the most common career myths below.

 МҮТН REALITY Career planning is about making one big decision.
 Career development is a lifelong process.
 You will make many career decisions over the course of your life.
-I can just take a test, or ask someone's advice to find out what I should do.
-Basing a decision on one piece of information or assessment tool isn't sound decision making.
-I need to find a career that satisfies all my interests.
-It's not always possible (or advisable) to satisfy all your interests in your career.
-People often have diverse interests and can-do activities outside of their work that contribute to their happiness.
+I can just take a test, and it will tell me what I should do.
+Basing a decision on one piece of information or assessment is not sound decision making.
+I need to find a career that satisfies all of my interests.
+It is not always possible to satisfy all of your interests in your career.
+People often have diverse interests and can do activities outside of their work that contribute to their happiness.
 My career should always be planned, and sequential.
-It's impossible for you to control all aspects of your career and it's important to be open to incorporating life changes into your decisions.
+It is impossible for you to control all aspects of your career.
 Career is separate from other life roles.
 Your career impacts and is impacted by other life roles (e.g., parent or partner).
 Career cannot be considered in isolation from these other life roles.
-There's only one career that's suited to me.
-Everyone has multi-career potential, which means there's more than one career you can enjoy and successfully pursue.
+There is only one career that's suited to me.
+Everyone has multi-career potential, which means there is more than one career you can enjoy and successfully pursue.
 There is only one path for any given career.
 Often, there are multiple paths to achieve the same career outcome.
 Climbing the career ladder equals career success.
 Career success is defined by you and your goals.